tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step, I decided to convert the images to grayscale because results were a lot better than when I kept all color channels.
-I found this counter-intuitive since many signs are distinctly red or blue which should help with classification.
+I found this counter-intuitive since many signs are distinctively red or blue which should help with classification.
 I probably just gets too complex when keeping all these information and this makes it a lot more difficult for the model to converge.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because that is beneficial for learning
+As a last step, I normalized the image data because that is beneficial for learning.

-I decided against generating additional data because I didn't expect it to help with the biggest problem in the end for which I'd have had to generate whole new classes.
+I decided against the effort of generating additional data because I didn't expect it to help with the biggest problem in the end for which I'd have had to generate whole new classes.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.